-Government Housing Assistance Programs for Immigrants
+What Government Housing Assistance Programs Are Available for Immigrants?

 First-time homebuyer programs help immigrants transition from renting to ownership.
 The First-Time Home Buyer Incentive reduces monthly mortgage payments through shared equity with the government.
 Provincial programs may offer additional down payment assistance or reduced land transfer taxes for eligible newcomers.